George Floyd protests in Portland, Oregon: Vandalism

-In early June, businesses reported losses totaling millions of dollars as the result of vandalism and looting, and by mid-July damage was $23 million.
+In early June, businesses reported losses totaling millions of dollars as the result of vandalism and looting, and by mid-July damage was reported at $23 million, although upon further investigation found to be closer to $5 million.
 Local business owners of color launched the Portland Cleanup Project.

 On June 14, a statue of Thomas Jefferson was toppled from its pedestal.
 Vandalism of the bronze statue of York prompted the University of Portland to remove the figure from the Captain William Clark Monument on June 17.
 A statue of the first U.S. president, George Washington, on Northeast Sandy Boulevard and 57th Avenue was toppled by demonstrators on June 18.
 On July 1–2, protesters set fire to the Thompson Elk Fountain in the Plaza Blocks that resulted in structural damage to the granite base; deemed a safety hazard by the Regional Arts & Culture Council, the city removed the unharmed elk on July 2, and later, the fountain.
 The Promised Land, also installed in the Plaza Blocks, was vandalized as well.

 The Portland federal courthouse was also repeatedly vandalized over the weeks of protests in June and July.